yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 2. *availableWithdrawLimit(address _owner)*

 **Purpose**:
-- This is called during every withdraw and can be used to enforce any witdhraw limit the strategist desires.
+- This is called during every withdraw and can be used to enforce any withdraw limit the strategist desires.

 **Parameters**:
 - `_owner`: The address that owns the shares that would be burnt for the underlying assets.